Ejection fraction is a measurement doctors use to calculate the percentage of blood that leaves your heart each time it contracts.

 For a small number of people, hypertrophic cardiomyopathy can cause serious abnormal heart rhythms (arrhythmias) that require treatment.

 If you have a family history of hypertrophic cardiomyopathy, let your doctor know so they can monitor you over time.

 There are a variety of treatment options for abnormal ejection fraction.
 Some of the most common treatments include:

 - Angiotensin converting enzyme (ACE) inhibitors, angiotensin II receptor blockers (ARBs), or beta-blockers.
 These medications can reduce the amount of hormones that weaken your heart muscle.
 They can also slow the progression of heart disease.

 - Diuretics.
 These drugs can help get rid of excess fluid that’s causing swelling and shortness of breath.

 - Eplerenone or spironolactone.
-These agents help you eliminate excess fluid and can help decrease stiffening of your heart.
+These drugs help you eliminate excess fluid and can help decrease stiffening of your heart.

 - Implantable cardiac defibrillator.
 This device can be directly implanted into your chest.
 It sends small electrical triggers to your heart to keep it beating regularly.

-In general, the outlook for an abnormal EF is encouraging.
-In most cases, with diligent care and medications, you can manage your symptoms and continue living a normal life.
+In general, the outlook for people with an abnormal ejection fraction result is encouraging.
+In most cases, with diligent care, the right treatment and medications, and certain lifestyle changes, you can manage your symptoms and continue living a high-quality life.